 \subsection{Matrix element method}

-Inverting the entire simulation chain in Fig.~\ref{fig:simchain} allows us to extract the transition amplitude for an observed event and relating it to a theory prediction.
-This so-called matrix element method (MEM) can be used to estimate free parameters of a fundamental physics model and has, for instance, been applied for measure the top mass.
-Being defined on the level of individual events, it is in particular suitable for low-statistics signals, where an optimal exploitation of all kinematic features is critical.
+Inverting the entire simulation chain in Fig.~\ref{fig:simchain} allows us to extract the transition amplitude for an observed event and relate it to the theory prediction.
+This so-called matrix element method (MEM) can be used to estimate fundamental physics parameters from individual events and has, for instance, been applied for measure the top mass.
+Being defined on the single-event level, it is in particular suitable for low-statistics signals, where an optimal exploitation of all kinematic features is critical.